 The Llanberis, Pyg and Miners’ Tracks.
 (O. S. data © Crown copyright and database right 2023)

-A popular return route after walking up the Watkin Path is to descend via the South Ridge (Allt Maenderyn) – which will give you a good view of the upper Watkin Path which you took on the way up – to then follow the old quarry tramway east and rejoin the Watkin Path near the waterfalls, a mile from the start.
+A popular return route after walking up the Watkin Path is to descend via the South Ridge (Allt Maenderyn) – which will give you a good view of the upper Watkin Path which you took on the way up – to then follow the old quarry tramway east and rejoin the Watkin Path above the waterfalls, a mile from the start.
 This route is virtually the same length as returning on the Watkin Path itself.
 (This route can be done in reverse, but we’d strongly recommend going up the Watkin Path, rather than down it.)

 The Watkin Path and South Ridge loop.
 (O. S. data © Crown copyright and database right 2023)